-They are melt-in-your-mouth slightly sweet cookies 100% vegan with a keto friendly option too !
+They are melt-in-your-mouth, slightly sweet cookies 100% vegan with a keto-friendly option!

 The secret to this amazing texture is a simple combo of peanut butter and coconut flour!

-- Natural peanut butter – this refer to pure peanut butter with no added sugar, no added oil in the jar.
-It means you need a peanut butter simply made of peanuts !
-It’s ok if salt is added, it won’t compromise with the taste of these vegan no bake peanut butter cookies
+- Natural peanut butter – this refers to pure peanut butter with no added sugar, no added oil in the jar.
+You need peanut butter just made of peanuts!
+It’s ok if salt is added, it won’t compromise the taste of these vegan no-bake peanut butter cookies.

 - Coconut flour – this is an amazing healthy gluten-free flour.
-Plus, it is safe to eat raw coconut flour so it make it perfect to use in no bake cookies.
-It’s also an healthy flour as it contains a high amount of fiber, protein, and iron too!
-Indeed, 1/4 cup of coconut flour covers 20% of iron daily value, amazing right?
+Plus, it is safe to eat raw coconut flour.
+So it makes it perfect to use in no-bake cookies.
+It’s also a healthy flour as it contains a high amount of fiber, protein, and iron!
+Indeed, 1/4 cup of coconut flour covers 20% of the iron daily value.
 Also, it has very few net carbs (8g per 1/4 cup of flour.
-It means it is a very fulfilling flour, that release energy slowly to your body and stabilize your blood sugar level.
+It means it is a very fulfilling flour that releases energy slowly to your body and stabilizes your blood sugar level.
 As a result, coconut flour is great flour for diabetic or keto baking.

 Prepare a place to store cookies

 When the liquid ingredients are well combined, stir in coconut flour.
-First, stir with a spoon then when it starts to be difficult to stir knead with your hand until a dough ball forms.
+First, stir with a spoon, then when it starts to be difficult to stir, knead with your hand until dough ball forms.

 Shape cookie ball